 Our inclination is to give advice to others, but it doesn’t help them or us.
 It’s better to ask them questions instead and help them figure it out themselves.

 Often people come to me seeking advice, and I don’t usually give it, but they keep coming back and asking for more.
 I must be doing something right, or maybe it is not my counsel they are after, but something else.
-They think they want some advice, but what they really want is someone to help them think something through better.
+They think they want some advice, but what they really want is someone to help them think clearer.
 That I can do, and I’ll always be happy to do it.
 On the other hand, giving advice isn’t my thing, and it shouldn’t be yours either.

 Some personal context

 Then a few years ago, I started training to become a coach, and I realized this is what a coach is supposed to do.
 A coach asks you powerful questions.
 She doesn’t tell you what to do.
-It fitted perfectly with what I was doing naturally and without thinking about it, so it made things easier.
+It fitted perfectly with what I was doing without thinking about it, so it made things easier.

 However, the reason a coach doesn’t give advice is very different from the one I had.
 They don’t want to advise for a simple reason: it is much better for the coachee.
 It empowers them, allows them to find their own answers, and to learn and grow.